Peggy Cummins: Night of the Demon

 On 14 June 2006, she appeared as guest of honour at a special screening of Night of the Demon in Borehamwood, Hertfordshire, hosted by the Elstree Film and Television Heritage Group.
 At the screening, she answered questions from the audience before viewing the film for the first time.
 She said she had never worked with her co-star Dana Andrews before, though she knew and liked him; they remained friends for the rest of his life.

 On 29 September 2010, Cummins introduced the film Street Corner (1953) as part of the Capital Tales Event at BFI Southbank London hosted by Curator Jo Botting.
 She played Bridget Foster in the film written by Muriel and Sydney Box and directed by Muriel Box.

 On 29 August 2013, Cummins introduced the world premiere of a digital remastering of Night of the Demon, screened by the British Film Institute in the courtyard of the British Museum.
 The screening location features prominently in the film, with shots of the courtyard before a key scene in which the psychologist Holden meets occultist Karswell for the first time in the British Library, which until 1998 was housed within the museum.

 Personal life

-In 1954, she became the First Honorary Commander of the 582d Air Resupply Squadron at RAF Molesworth, England to be designated by the United States Air Force Squadron.
+In 1954, she became the First Honorary Commander of the 582d Air Resupply Group at RAF Molesworth, England, designated special operations by the United States Air Force.